 With respect to remuneration, we ensure that all salaries paid to staff are done so on a fair and comparable basis.
 We carry out external benchmarking exercises and comply with London Living Wage standards.
-We do not offer unpaid internships.
 We seek to avoid excessive working hours and recognise overtime with Time Off in Lieu (TOIL) arrangements where appropriate.